UBH-Fall2023/ubh-fall2023-Domincog/README.md

+Documentation:

+## audio.py
+- Functions:
+  -
+## tts.py
+- Functions:
+  -  `void text_to_wav(String text, String filename)`
+    -  Takes in an input `text` (first parameter) and converts it into an audio file of the tts.
+THe audio file will be saved at the location of `filename`.
+  - `void speak(String filename)`
+    - Speak takes in an input audio file and immidiately plays the audio.

+## validity.py

 # UB Hacking Fall 2023 Rules
 - Teams can consist of between 1 and 4 people.
 - To have your submission be considered for judging, you must submit a 2-5 minute video along with your project.
 Try to keep it as concise as possible!